BINARYMONSTERS/UNKOMON/README.md

 ### Build and start local server
 1. Clone this repository

-2. Go to the "wallet" folder.
+1. Go to the `wallet` folder
 ```sh
 $ cd wallet
 ```
+1. Create `.env` file under `wallet` folder
+  1. For `.env` file content, please contract the author

-3. Run npm install to download required packages.
+1. Run npm install to download required packages.
 (Install [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) first if it is not installed)
 ```sh
 $ npm install
 ```

-5. Run npm start to launch the local server.
+1. Run npm start to launch the local server.
 ```sh
 $ npm start
 ```
-6. Once the server is running, start the unity application.
+1. Once the server is running, start the unity application.

 ### Setup and run unity app (MacOS only)
 1. Navigate to Demo for Mac [folder](https://github.com/BINARYMONSTERS/UNKOMON/tree/main/Demo%20for%20Mac)